Italian minister confident EU will allow Alitalia rescue plan

+BRUSSELS Emirates has rejected claims by Lufthansa and Air France-KLM in a letter to the EU that competition from Gulf airlines had forced them to terminate services to Asia.

-BOLOGNA, Italy Italy's transport minister Maurizio Lupi does not believe a government-sponsored rescue plan for loss-making airline Alitalia CAITLA.UL will fall foul of European state aid rules, he said on Wednesday.
+BOLOGNA, Italy Oct 16 Italy's transport minister Maurizio Lupi does not believe a government-sponsored rescue plan for loss-making airline Alitalia will fall foul of European state aid rules, he said on Wednesday.

-Earlier this week International Airlines Group (ICAG.L), which owns British Airways and Spain's Iberia, attacked the 500 million-euro (423 million pounds) plan to help Alitalia and urged the European Commission to intervene.
+Earlier this week International Airlines Group, which owns British Airways and Spain's Iberia, attacked the 500 million-euro ($675 million) plan to help Alitalia and urged the European Commission to intervene.

 The plan, unveiled last week, envisages a cash injection by state-owned postal services group Poste Italiane via a share issue.